MRI at Treasure Valley Hospital in Boise

 Magnetic resonance imaging (MRI) of the body uses a powerful magnetic field, radio waves and a computer to produce detailed pictures of the inside of your body.
-At Treasure Valley Hospital in Boise, we pride ourselves on providing high quality MRI Imaging services at low costs for our patients.
-If you a friend or family member has an injury and needs an MRI, consult with Treasure Valley Hospital in Boise for the best possible quality and costs.
+At Treasure Valley Hospital in Boise, we pride ourselves on providing high-quality MRI services at low costs for our patients.
+If you, a friend or family member has an injury and needs an MRI, consult with Treasure Valley Hospital in Boise for the best possible quality and costs.

 Preparing for MRI Imaging

 Please arrive at least 15 minutes prior to your scheduled exam time.
 This is to ensure that you have enough time to fill out your registration paperwork.
 Wear comfortable clothing.
 Avoid wearing clothing with zippers, metal snaps or buckles.
 You will need to remove jewelry, watches, metal hairpins or clips, hearing aids, glasses and body piercings.
 There is usually no dietary or medication restrictions but a TVH imaging employee will inform you if there is.
 Most MRI scans take approximately 45-60 minutes per body part.
 However, it may take longer depending on what part of the body is being studied and if contrast is involved.